Celebrate Recovery

 Celebrate Recovery at Hope Hill

-is moving to Grace Baptist this spring!
-Stay tuned for our new launch date.
+is preparing to relaunch!
+Stay tuned for our new date and times.

 What Is Celebrate Recovery?